fossasia/Codeheat/README.md

 * You will receive a comment showing:

   * Your FOSSASIA organization membership status
-  * Your CodeHeat team membership status
+  * Your Codeheat team membership status
 * The onboarding issue will be closed automatically after processing.

 Processing normally takes a few seconds.